 How Is Vaginismus Diagnosed?

 First thing's first: Vaginismus is a condition that falls under the umbrella of genito-pelvic pain disorder.
 According to ob-gyn Rebecca Booth, MD, the American Psychiatric Association uses the term "genito-pelvic pain disorder" to describe generally "painful sex or pain with vaginal penetration."
-Symptoms can also include fear or pain with gynaecological exams and difficulty using tampons.
-As Booth explains, dyspareunia and vulvovaginal are other terms that gynaecologists often use to describe pain with sex, but these terms are often "intended to be more descriptive than truly diagnostic."
+Symptoms can also include fear or pain with gynecological exams and difficulty using tampons.
+As Booth explains, dyspareunia and vulvovaginal are other terms that gynecologists often use to describe pain with sex, but these terms are often "intended to be more descriptive than truly diagnostic."
 Vaginismus is a more specific condition.